 After your staged rollout is live, you can increment the percentage as desired (ramping up from 1% to a maximum of 50%).
 (Note that you cannot lower the rollout percentage.)
 No approval is needed for each incremental increase.
 The rollout percentage will go into effect immediately based on your selections.

-After you begin your staged rollout, you'll notice that the submission tabs (such as Description, APK Files, etc.) become locked — the Edit button is grayed out.
+After you begin your staged rollout, you'll notice that the submission tabs become locked — the Edit button is grayed out.

 When you increase the rollout percentage, you can't make any changes to information on the tabs, not even to the APK file.
 Once a staged rollout is underway, you can only increase the rollout percentage for the APK that has already been approved by the Appstore.
 (This is to ensure that only tested APKs are made available to customers.)

-If you want to make changes to any of the tabs (including replacing the APK file on the APK Files tab), you must halt the staged rollout by selecting Halt staged rollout from the Staged Rollout menu, as shown in the following screenshot:
+If you want to make changes to any of the tabs (including replacing the APK file), you must halt the staged rollout by selecting Halt staged rollout from the Staged Rollout menu, as shown in the following screenshot: